DiscardedOne/SimChain/CODE_OF_CONDUCT.md

 ## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 2.1.
+This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org).